Condo Kitchen Remodel Before and After

 Two months ago, we purchased a condo in a fantastic gated golf community here in Orlando, Florida at Ventura Country Club.
 The biggest drawback to this condo was the extremely small and narrow kitchen.
 I’m not sure how this type of kitchen was constructed, the opening to the kitchen is extremely narrow.
-We knew we wanted to fix up this condo, make the kitchen more useable and beautiful, and (of course) do it on a budget so that we could resell the unit as quickly as possible; providing someone with a great property and allowing us to turn a profit.
+We knew we wanted to fix up this condo, and make the kitchen more useable and beautiful.
+Of course we also wanted to do it on a budget so that we could resell the unit as quickly as possible; providing someone with a great property and allowing us to turn a profit.
+I wanted to share our condo kitchen remodel before and after.
+You’ll also see other rooms, but the kitchen was the biggest change.
 Here’s a picture of the “before” kitchen we were dealing with.

 This photo below shows the “before” kitchen from another angle and highlights how narrow and dark the kitchen was.